Frequently asked questions relating to the IRB

 Investigators are responsible for ensuring that research involving humans conforms to generally accepted scientific principles, and that it is based on a thorough knowledge of the scientific literature and other relevant sources of information.
 The methods to be used should be appropriate to the objectives of the research and the field of study.

 11. What if I want to conduct a pilot study?

 Pilot studies designed to determine the feasibility of conducting a larger study usually do not require IRB approval.
 Pilot studies typically address issues regarding research design, instrumentation or methods of data collection.
 Studies qualify as pilot studies if:

 Research conducted at Missouri State University that has been reviewed and approved by another qualified IRB may qualify for Single IRB Review.
-The Principal Investigator must complete a Request for Single IRB Review.
-The Principal Investigator must submit: 1) the completed form; 2) a copy of their human subjects training certification, and 3) a copy of their project approval from another institution's IRB.
-The items should be submitted to the ORA, in Carrington 405.
+The Principal Investigator must complete a Request for Single IRB Review through the Cayuse system.
+The request can be made on the General Information tab of the application.

 13. I am not a MSU student, staff, or faculty member, but I wish to conduct research at Missouri State.
 Do I need MSU IRB approval?